aio-libs/aiopg/docs/core.rst

       attempted with the cursor.

       .. note:: :meth:`close` is not a :ref:`coroutine <coroutine>`,
-                you don't need to wait it via ``yield from curs.close()``.
+                you don't need to wait it via ``await curs.close()``.

    .. attribute:: closed